hanabi/hanabi.github.io/Reference.md

 ### Ejection

 * *Ejection* refers to a move like a *Bluff*, but instead of playing an unrelated card from *Finesse Position*, someone plays an unrelated card from their *Second Finesse Position*.
 For example, if a player's hand hand is completely unclued, their *Second Finesse Position* is slot 2.
-* Certain types of "wasted" clues with no other purppse signal an *Ejection*.
+* Certain types of "wasted" clues with no other purpose signal an *Ejection*.

 #### Known Trash Ejection

 * Often times, a player can have one or more cards that are known duplicates / trash.
 They will discard them it without being told anything further.
-* If a clue is given that ONLY touches cards that are already known trash, then it must have some other purpose - it should signal an *Ejection* on the very next player.
+* If a clue is given that **only** touches cards that are already known trash, then it must have some other purpose - it should signal an *Ejection* on the very next player.

 #### Double Play Ejection

-* If a player knows that a card in their hand is playable, and then they receive ANOTHER clue on that card, it is usually a *Stop Clue*, which means that the card is actually bad and they should discard it instead of playing it.
+* If a player knows that a card in their hand is playable, and then they receive **another** clue on that card, it is usually a *Stop Clue*, which means that the card is actually bad and they should discard it instead of playing it.
 * However, if this happens on a good card, the other players can see that the clue must have some other purpose - it should signal an *Ejection* on the very next player.

 #### Unknown Trash Ejection